tomysli/Guidelines/ProgramDevelopmentGuidelines2015-07-21.md

 ## C7 - Crash Early

-You might have seen this trick to avoid `NullPointerException` (NPE) already, using `"s".equals(s)` instead `s.equals("s")`, when the variable `s` is `null`, the former one returns `false`, the later one throws a NPE.
+You might have seen this trick to avoid `NullPointerException` (NPE) already, using `"s".equals(s)` instead of `s.equals("s")`, when the variable `s` is `null`, the former one returns `false`, the later one throws a NPE.
 The problems are, does a `null` value violate the preconditions?
 And is false a sensible default value for the situation?
 You could convince yourself that the variable `s` can’t be `null`, and choose to ignore it.
 However, as states by Murphy’s Law:

 > Anything that can go wrong, will go wrong.